How To Turn Off AirDrop and Keep Kids Safe

 The idea that anybody could send you a picture of virtually anything without your permission is sobering, to say the least.
 If this sounds scary, it’s because it is — the same features that kids use to prank their friends can be exploited by strangers who want to send them inappropriate files of their own.
-Here, we explain this new phenomenon and what parents need to know to help keep their kids safe.
+Here, we explain this new phenomenon, how to turn off AirDrop, and what parents need to know to help keep their kids safe.

 To send and receive AirDrops, you just need to have an iOS device like an iPhone, iPad, or Mac computer, and it needs to have both Wi-Fi and Bluetooth turned on.
 The device also has to be set to “discoverable” by other users.
 Then, you simply select a photo and choose to share it via AirDrop.